 Now more than ever is the time to consider the realities of Canadian-Black communities.
 Explore our free collection of films by distinguished Black filmmakers, creators, and allies.
-We’ve selected a group of NFB films that portray the multi-layered lived experience of Canada’s diverse Black communities.
+We’ve selected a group of NFB films that portray the multi-layered lives of Canada’s diverse Black communities.
 The incredible stories of strength, courage and perseverance in the face of adversity that these films present are not often found in mainstream history books.
 Black communities and cultures have been part of Canadian history from its earliest days, but sadly, their contributions and the lessons they can teach are rarely studied at the elementary or secondary level in schools.